Róbert Wessman: Alvotech

 In 2013, Wessman founded Alvotech, a company that manufactures biosimilars.
-It was originally conceived as a minority-owned spinoff of Alvogen.
-It was founded with a $250m investment to build its headquarters and manufacturing facility on the University of Iceland's campus in central Reykjavik.
+It was founded with a $250m investment from Alvogen to build its headquarters and manufacturing facility on the University of Iceland's campus in central Reykjavik.
 Alvotech's strategy to compete in this market has been to focus solely on biosimilars development and production, with vertically integrated capabilities, enabling tight control over quality and costs, and with commercial partnerships to market its products around the world.
-At the end of 2021, Alvotech had seven biosimilars in development, the most advanced of which was a biosimilar for Humira, which has been approved for use in the EU.
-In December 2021, the company announced that it was entering a merger with Special-purpose acquisition company (or SPAC) Oaktree Acquisition Corp.
-II with the aim of listing on the Nasdaq stock market in 2022.
-Alvotech's press release on the merger stated that to date more than $1bn had been invested in its platform and capabilities, and the merger agreement valued the combined company at $2.25bn.
+Wessman has said that Iceland was not an obvious place to build up a biosimilars company but that he was committed to doing so in his native country.
+By 2024, Alvotech had attracted people from some 70 countries to work for it, principally at the headquarters in Reykjavik.
+He estimated that over $1 billion had been invested in Alvotech before it began to bring in product revenue.